 Heat & Sun

 During the summer, expect high temperatures, intense sunlight and low humidity.
-Eat plenty of food and drink at least one gallon of water each day...more if involved in strenuous activities.
+Eat plenty of food and drink at least one gallon of water each day.
+Carry and drink water while you are engaged in any activity, such as hiking.
 Wear loose-fitting, light-colored clothing and a wide-brimmed hat.
 Apply sunscreen to all exposed skin.
 Consider saving strenuous activity for early mornings or evenings.

 Wild animals often carry deadly diseases, including hantavirus, bubonic plague and rabies, and may become aggressive without warning.
 Always view wildlife from the safety of your car or from a distance.
 Do not approach animals to take photographs, and teach children not to chase or pick up animals.